BryceVerberne/CSC230/Procedures/Macros/README.md

 # Macros

-A MIPS assembly language program that demonstrates the concept of creating and using macros in assembly code.
+A MIPS assembly language program that defines a set of macros for common operations.

 ## Description

 This project showcases the use of macros in MIPS assembly language.
 Macros are reusable pieces of code that can be used to simplify repetitive tasks or improve code readability.
-The provided program contains macros for common tasks such as printing strings, reading integers, and printing new lines.
+The provided program contains macros for common tasks such as printing strings or integers, reading integers, and printing newlines without rewriting the same assembly code multiple times.

 ## Program Overview